subashreekasilingam/pizzaWebsite/README.md

 <!-- ...existing code... -->

-# Pizza Pie — Landing Page
+# Pizza Pie —My Landing Page

 Simple responsive landing page for a pizza shop with sections for Home, About, Menu, Services, and Contact.